lnarasim/geekshub_python_bootcamp/topics/datatypes/float.md

 ---

 # Floats in Python
-* Integer is an object
+* Float is an object
 * Immutable
 * Limited in size
 * It has overhead